chris-barry/darkweb-everywhere/README.md

 For i2p rules, the same rules apply, but append the rules with `Eepsite` and place the evidence in `doc/EVIDENCE-i2p.md`

+If the rule cannot be verified, please place the `.xml` file in the `unverified-rules` folder.
+The reason for this is to actively discourage users from using those rulesets.

 ## Disclaimer

 I do not vouch for, endorse, or disapprove of any of these sites, I just supply these so everyone has more privacy.